This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 By starting your visit first thing in the day, you’ll avoid all of the crowds that start to arrive later in the day.
 Avoiding the crowds is especially critical if you want to take photos of San Juan de Gaztelugatxe.
 And believe me, it gets very crowded!

-2. Reserve Your Tickets for San Juan de Gaztelugatxe Ahead of Time
+2. Reserve Your Tickets Ahead of Time

 Now that San Juan de Gaztelugatxe is becoming a popular place to visit in Spain, the number of visitors is starting to be limited, and you must reserve your place online ahead of time.